muhammedshahid/Binarize/README.md

    The **WebWorkerManager** creates and manages workers.
 Workers process the image data (e.g., converting to binary) and return the results.

 4. **Results Display**:
-   Processed images are updated back in the gallery seamlessly.
+   Processed images are updated back on ui seamlessly.

 ---